cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

     Output H_2(x, Zr^(-1)) if b=1, else "error"
 ~~~

-ALEX: G is used twice above (once for the group and once for the commitment)

 DLEQ(Z/M == Y/G) is described in Section {{dleq}}.
 Intuitively, the DLEQ proof allows P to prove
 to V in NIZK that the same key k is the exponent of both Y and M. In other words, computing the
 discrete logarithm of Y and Z (with respect to G and M, respectively) results in the same value.
 The committed value Y should be public before the protocol is initiated.

-(ALEX: I thought it would be better if the DLEQ is explained intuitively a bit earlier.)

 The actual PRF function computed is as follows:

 ~~~
 F(k, x) = H_2(x, N) = H_2(x, kH_1(x))
 ~~~

-ALEX: I guess the hash functions here are assumed to be random oracles?

 Note that V finishes this computation upon receiving kH_1(x) from P. The output
 from P is not the PRF value.